Skip to main content

 - pending-quantity

-This feature helps us track the inventory stored in the warehouses at the marketplaces.
-If this inventory runs out and there is still stock available in the 'own' warehouse, ProductFlow automatically switches to the own warehouse.
+With this function, we keep track of the inventory that is in the warehouses at the marketplaces.
+Should this inventory run out and there is still inventory in the 'own' warehouse, ProductFlow automatically switches to the own warehouse.

 Read more